mlswg/mls-architecture/draft-ietf-mls-architecture.md

-might want to allow certain members of the group to add or remove devices on behalf of another member, while other applications might want a more strict policy and allow only the owner of the devices to add or remove them at the potential cost of weaker PCS guarantees.
-Application setup may also determine other forms of membership validity, e.g. through an identity key alignment to the member with separate signature keys per device.
+might want to allow certain members of the group to add or remove devices on behalf of another member, while other applications might want a more strict policy and allow only the owner of the devices to add or remove them.

+Application setup may also determine other criteria for membership validity.
+For example, per-device signature keys can be signed by an identity key recognized by other participants.
 If a certificate chain is used to sign off on device signature keys, then revocation by the owner adds an alternative flag to prompt membership removal.

-[[OPEN ISSUE: Above paragraph conflicts slightly under assumptions about multiple device memberships vs. those described below under "Support for Multiple Devices"]]

-Members who are removed from a group do not enjoy special privileges: compromise of a removed group member does not affect the security of messages sent after their removal but might affect previous messages if the group secrets have not been deleted properly.
+An MLS group's secrets change on every change of membership, so each client only has access to the secrets used by the group while they are a member.
+Messages sent before a client joins or after they are removed are protected with keys that are not accessible to the client.
+Compromise of a member removed from a group does not affect the security of messages sent after their removal.
+Messages sent during the client's membership are also secure as long as the client has properly implemented the MLS deletion schedule.

 ### Parallel Groups

-Any user may have membership in several groups simultaneously.
+Any user or client may have membership in several groups simultaneously.
 The set of members of any group may or may not form a subset of the members of another group.
 MLS guarantees that the FS and PCS goals within a given group are maintained and not weakened by user membership